WebAssembly/wasi-threads/README.md

 - __upon a `proc_exit` call__ in any thread; all threads are immediately
   terminated.

-If multiple threads terminate simultaneously and for different reasons (e.g., different `proc_exit` codes), one reason is chosen non-deterministically as the reason returned by the host.

 #### Design choice: pthreads

 One of the goals of this API is to be able to support `pthreads` for C compiled